 - Asset Artists creates the 3D model templates that are needed both by the Environment Artist, and other parts of gameplay, like tools, weapons, or even tilesets for creating new buildings.

 - Graphic Designers work with the UI designer to create a consistent aesthetic for the user interfaces, as well as creating the screenshots and title overlays to help promote the game in Core and through social media.

-The Core Hub discord is a useful resource, but you can also create your own Discord server for a game development team.
+The Core Creator Discord is a useful resource, but you can also create your own Discord server for a game development team.
 This allows you to create channels dedicated to specific topics, to help keep discussions focused and relevant, as well as creating voice channels for teammates to have open conversations and share ideas as work on their screens.